Frequently Asked Questions

 Number Portability

 Number portability is not available in Tunisia.
-Mobile numbers remain tied to their original carrier, which simplifies message routing but limits consumer flexibility.
+Mobile numbers remain tied to their original carrier.

 Sending SMS to Landlines